 I have seen many people going for repellent sprays in an attempt to get rid of carpenter ants inside the house.
 However, you should never use such sprays inside the house.
 This is because they will drive the ants away and will not have a major impact on the colony as a whole.
 Thus, you will only manage to kill a few exposed ants.

-Insecticides can also be used for ants carpenter kill.
+Insecticides are among the best methods of carpenter ant killing.
 These chemicals usually come with dangerous-sounding ingredients, but most of them are perfectly safe for household use.
 Some of the common ingredients used include DOT, abamectin, fipronil, and chlorfenapyr.

 The only chemical on this list, which can be dangerous for humans and pets, is fipronil.
 Abamectin can also be toxic, but it is used in very low concentrations in carpenter ant insecticides, meaning it can’t cause any harm to humans and pets.